MrLeebo/redux-supermodel/docs/bindResource.md

 - `resetPost` The dispatch-bound reset action creator
 - `fetchAll` If the `resources` object had more than one resource, this will fetch all of them
 - `resetAll` Like `fetchAll`, this will reset all of the bound resources to their default value
+- `onMountError(err)` Callback function if there was a problem fetching the resources
+- `onUnmountError(err)` Callback function if there was a problem resetting the resources

 ### `resources : object`